purnasth/ai-coe/README.md

 - **Chatbot:** Simulates conversation using prompts to generate responses.
 - **Order Bot:** Example chatbot for ordering pizza with interactive web UI.
 - **CommutoBot:** Example ride-sharing chatbot with interactive web UI.

+---

+# LangChain

+## LangChain Overview

+LangChain is a framework designed to simplify the development of applications using large language models (LLMs).
+It provides tools and abstractions to build complex applications that can interact with LLMs, manage prompts, and handle data.

+## Key Features of LangChain
+- **Prompt Management:** Easily create, manage, and reuse prompts for LLMs.
+- **LLM Integration:** Seamlessly integrate with various LLM providers.
+- **Data Handling:** Efficiently manage and process data for LLM applications.
+- **Chain of Thought:** Implement complex reasoning and multi-step workflows.
+- **Memory Management:** Maintain context and state across interactions with LLMs.
+- **Tool Integration:** Connect LLMs with external tools and APIs for enhanced functionality.

+## Chat Models, Prompt Templates, and Messages

+### What is Chat Models?
+- a chat model interface that takes a list of messages as input and returns a message as an output.

+### What is Prompt Templates?
+- translates user input & parameters into instructions for a language model.

+### Messages
+- unit of communication in chat models, represents input and output of a chat model.
+  - Each message has:
+    - **Role**: Eg: "user", "assistant"
+    - **Context**: Eg: text, multimodal data
+    - **Metadata**:

+### Tools & Agents

+- **Tools**: Think of tools as the "capabilities" or "skills" that an AI can access.
+LangChain agents uses tools to enhance the model's ability to perform beyond its basic language skills.

+- **Agents**: Agents are the "brains" that decide which tools to use and when.
+They can dynamically choose tools based on the user's input or the context of the conversation.

+#### Types of Tools in LangChain

+- **API Callers**: Tools that make API calls to external services.
+- **Search Engines**: Tools that perform searches on the web or within a specific dataset.
+- **Execution Environments**: Tools that execute code or scripts.
+- **Custom Tools**: User-defined tools that perform specific tasks based on the application's needs.

+#### Types of Agents in LangChain

+- **Zero-shot Agent**: Uses a single prompt to determine which tool to use without prior examples.
+- **ReAct Agent**: Combines reasoning and action, allowing the agent to think and act based on the context.
+- **Self-Ask with Search Agent**: Uses a search tool to gather information before making decisions.
+- **Custom Agent**: User-defined agents that can be tailored to specific tasks or workflows.